juma-h/cosmic-curse/README.md

 ## Usage

 First thing is to install depcheck. [it is a required dependency].

+**<font color="red">⚠️ Warning:</font> Please if you see depcheck listed among unused dependencies, retain , or you will kill my baby**

+I will fix this.

 You can try installing the depcheck module in your project using npm by running the command :

 > npm install depcheck